by Pat Miller

 If you think true books for children are boring, then it’s been too long since you’ve read one.
 Lyrical writing, in-depth research, breath-taking photography, and detailed illustrations are the new norm in nonfiction.
 Here’s how you can reap the benefits of writing nonfiction:

 Re-purpose your hard-earned fiction writing skills.
 Many true books use a story arc, character development, and dialogue to relate historical, scientific, or biographical topics.
 But it’s all founded on fact.
-Good nonfiction relies on a grabby hook and a satisfying ending.
+Good nonfiction relies on a grabby hook and a satisfying ending (especially true for narrative nonfiction).
 Creative nonfiction does not make up facts, but does rely on some of the same writing techniques as good fiction.

 Stretch your curiosity as well as your imagination.
 Curiosity develops years before imagination.
 As a child, Steve Swinburne wanted to be an adventurer.
 He became one as a nonfiction writer, traveling and investigating for books on coyotes, turtles, black bears, and more.
 Pursue topics that make you wonder.
 Why are cats and dogs so different?
 How does an ultrasound work?
 What was life like in early Las Vegas?